remyoudompheng/yamaquasi/README_classgroup.md

 ## Linear algebra

-Unlike integer factorization which only requires linear algebra over GF(2), computing the class group requires computation on large integer matrices, mainly a determinant computation to obtain the class number.
+Unlike integer factorization which only requires linear algebra over GF(2), to compute the 2-torsion subgroup of the class group, computing the full class group structure requires computation on large integer matrices, mainly a determinant computation to obtain the class number.

-For large sizes, the difference between dense linear algebra libraries and sparse linear algebra routines may be smaller than expected, and depend highly on the quality of matrix filtering.

-To handle linear algebra, 2 methods are suggested:

-* using SageMath with FLINT dense linear algebra routines
-* calling into Cado-NFS `bwc` utility to apply Block Wiedemann algorithm to a sparse matrix, using Victor Pan's reduction of determinants to linear system solutions via Cramer's rule

-Note that the interface of the `bwc` utility is an internal detail of Cado-NFS implementation which is not meant to compute determinants, and may change in incompatible ways in the future.

-The other linear algebra steps are less computationally intensive.
+The main computation is the class number, obtained as the GCD of NxN minors of the relation matrix.
+Following [Kleinjung] it is computed using 2 determinants, via CRT and the Wiedemann algorithm.

+The Wiedemann algorithm is implemented in Python using scipy uint64 matrices and uses 54-bit moduli.

+## Group structure

+The group structure (equivalent to Smith normal form of the relation matrix) is determined by computing the kernel of the relation matrix modulo prime power divisors of the class number.

+Cado-NFS is the fastest option for primes over 55 bits that cannot use the scipy-based Wiedemann algorithm implementation.
+A very slow implementation using generic sparse matrices from SageMath is also available as a fallback.

 ## Examples